 - You will attend our committee meetings.

-We anticipate there will be three committee meetings: one in late July to review the rubric, one in mid-August to select candidates for chalk talks, and one in late August to make the final selection.
+We anticipate there will be three committee meetings: one in late July to review the rubric, one in mid-August to select candidates for chalk talks, and one in early September to make the final selection.
 This is in addition to attending all chalk talk sessions.
-Virtual meetings will be an option for all participants.
+Virtual meetings will be an option for participants who are traveling.